 You’ll find plenty of glitz and glamour light up the Las Vegas Strip year-round.
 But the city is even more has fantastic and has lots of family friendly things to do during the holiday season .

 Here are some of my favorite things to do with kids, both on The Strip and off of it, between Thanksgiving and New Year.

 Planning a trip?

 Find reviews and the lowest rates for Las Vegas hotels with Trip Advisor.

 Have more money for fun on the Strip by staying in a vacation rental from Flipkey.

-8 Christmas Activities in Las Vegas for Families
+8 Holiday-Season Activities for Families In Las Vegas

 The Rink at Cosmopolitan Las Vegas

 One of my family’s favorite holiday-season traditions is ice skating while overlooking the Las Vegas Strip.
-The Cosmopolitan Las Vegas (check for the best rates) brings a slice of wintery fun to the desert by transforming its Boulevard Pool into a winter wonderland with 4,200 square feet of real ice for ice skating.
+The Cosmopolitan Las Vegas brings a slice of wintery fun to the desert by transforming its Boulevard Pool into a winter wonderland with 4,200 square feet of real ice for ice skating.

 Santa Claus at Town Square